laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 require __DIR__.'/auth.php';
 ```

-This will create the following route:
+This will create the following routes:

 Verb      | URI                    | Action       | Route Name
 ----------|------------------------|--------------|---------------------